CJohnDesign/op/src/decks/FEN_TEMPLATE/audio/audio_script.md

 ---- Closing ----

 Thank you for your time today.
-We hope this information helps you make informed decisions about your health coverage.
+We hope this information helps you assist members in making informed decisions about their health coverage.
 Continue to be great!